 Micro-units have widely varying definitions depending on the cities in which they’re built.
-This is in part due to building code variations within cities, but is also attributable to the market’s acceptance of a smaller unit.
+This is in part due to building code variations between cities but is also attributable to the market’s increasing acceptance of smaller units.
 A 220 square foot rental in San Francisco might not seem so strange, whereas in Boston, the city recently nervously approved a 450 square foot “Innovation Unit.”
-This huge disparity proves that “micro” varies widely depending on the affordability of the real estate in question.
+This huge disparity proves that definitions of “micro” vary widely depending on the affordability of the real estate in question.

-Living small can be a solution for a range of demographics: young professionals, empty nesters, retirees, long distance commuters, and young couples.
-Real estate costs and rents tend to be escalating, so all fingers point to the micro-unit as a solution.
-But if small is the trend for the future, what does this mean for the way we live in small spaces?
+Living small can be a solution for a range of demographics: young professionals, empty nesters, retirees, long-distance commuters, and young couples.
+As real estate costs and rents escalate and urban density increases, the micro-unit is an increasingly appealing solution.

-We’ve honed in on what we’re calling the Small, Medium and Large Micro-Unit.
-We’ve kept a few things in mind while developing these micro-units: accessibility, differing minimum area requirements, and varying market’s size acceptability.
-Each variation has its benefits and we’ve illustrated how the three compare.
+We’ve honed in on what we are calling the Small, Medium and Large Micro-Unit.
+We’ve kept a few things in mind while developing these micro-units: accessibility, differing minimum area requirements, and varying markets’ acceptance of small-sized units.